Susanna Perry Gilmore*

 Susanna Perry Gilmore enjoys a multifaceted career as solo artist, chamber musician, and orchestral concertmaster.
 Performing on both modern and period instruments and versatile in diverse styles from classical to fiddling, she is hailed as a player who is both “thrilling and sensitive” by the Memphis Commercial Appeal, “luminous and hypnotic” by the Omaha World-Herald, and “authentic with exquisite good taste” and “rich in tone, bringing musical depth and a human touch” by the Cleveland Plain Dealer.

-This season Ms. Gilmore will be featured as a soloist with the Omaha Symphony on both the Masterworks and Symphony Pops series, performing the Scottish Fantasy by Max Bruch and Celtic Journey: Magic of the Emerald Isle.
-In recent seasons Omaha audiences have heard Ms. Gilmore perform the Tzigane by Ravel, Berg Violin Concerto, Prokofiev Violin concerto No. 1, Vivaldi’s Four Seasons, Mozart Concerto No. 5 and the Korngold Violin Concerto as well as major concertmaster solos such as Rimsky Korsakov Scheherazade and Strauss Ein Heldenleben.
+Ms. Gilmore frequently appears as a soloist with the Omaha Symphony on the Master Works, Joslyn, and Symphony Pops series.
+Recent performances include the Scottish Fantasy by Max Bruch and Celtic Journey: Magic of the Emerald Isle.
+In recent seasons Omaha audiences have heard Ms. Gilmore perform the Tzigane by Ravel, Berg's Violin Concerto, Prokofiev's Violin Concerto No. 1, Vivaldi’s Four Seasons, Mozart Violin Concerto No. 5, and the Korngold Violin Concerto as well as major concertmaster solos such as Rimsky Korsakov Scheherazade and Strauss Ein Heldenleben.

 After beginning her career as a chamber player, at the age of twenty-six Ms. Gilmore became concertmaster of the Memphis Symphony Orchestra.
 She joined the Omaha Symphony as concertmaster in 2011.
 Since 2014 she has been a frequent soloist and co-concertmaster on baroque violin and fiddle with the acclaimed period instrument ensemble and Grammy Award winner Apollo’s Fire (Cleveland), with whom she tours nationally and internationally and appears on the CD Sugarloaf Mountain: An Appalachian Gathering (Billboard Top 10 classical bestseller), the CD Sephardic Journey: Wanderings of the Spanish Jews (Billboard Top 10 classical bestseller), and Christmas on Sugarloaf Mountain.